Your poor dentist. He’s only there to help, but many of us are terrified of him. Why?

 If you have had a bad experience with your current dentist, ditch them and register with another surgery.
 The right dentist will understand your fears and will take steps to make your visit more comfortable.
 In the right hands, you will come to realise that a visit to the dentist doesn’t have to be so painful or so terrifying!

 Tell your dentist how you’re feeling.
 Let them know what fears you have.
 The more they know about your situation, the better the help they can provide.
 Solutions can usually be found to make your visit less problematic, such as using background music or a sedative to make you feel more relaxed, so don’t be afraid to communicate your fears.

 Don’t be embarrassed about bringing a friend or a family member into the surgery with you.
 They can provide extra support and assurance when you’re going through a procedure, and may even be allowed to hold your hand provided they aren’t in the dentist’s way.
 Of course, ensure you bring somebody along who doesn’t have their own fear of the dentist.
 You don’t want them making the situation worse!

 Learn some relaxation techniques

 You will only feel worse when your blood pressure and stress levels rise when you’re waiting to go in for your appointment.
 People with more pronounced fears of the dentist have often been known to flee the waiting room because their nerves have gotten the better of them.
-To calm and steady your nerves, try some of these examples of relaxation techniques, before and during your time at the dentist.
+So take a few deep breaths to calm and steady your nerves, before and during your time at the dentist.